Geodesic Causal Inference: Discussion

 \section{Discussion}

 We mention here a few additional issues.
-Although our assumptions are satisfied for most metric spaces of interest and guarantee relatively fast convergence rates of the proposed doubly robust estimators, one may consider alternative assumptions.
-For example, one can replace Assumption \ref{Ass:GDR-rate} (ii) with an analogous condition as Assumption (U2) in \cite{PeMu19}, that is
+The assumptions are satisfied for most metric spaces of statistical interest and guarantee relatively fast convergence rates of the proposed doubly robust estimators, but alternative assumptions are also possible.
+For example, one can replace Assumption \ref{Ass:GDR-rate}(ii) with an analogous condition as Assumption (U2) in \citet{PeMu19}, that is

-However, under this relaxed assumption, the convergence rates of the estimators $\hat{\Theta}_t^{(\mathrm{DR})}$ and $\hat{\Theta}_t^{(\mathrm{CF})}$ will be slower than those reported in Theorem \ref{Thm:GDR-rate}.
-Specifically, the term $(\varrho_n + r_n)^{{\beta' \over \beta-1}}$ would need to be replaced with $(\varrho_n + r_n)^{{1 \over \beta}}$.
+However, under this relaxed assumption the convergence rates of the estimators $\hat{\Theta}_t^{(\mathrm{DR})}$ and $\hat{\Theta}_t^{(\mathrm{CF})}$ will be slower than those reported in Theorem \ref{Thm:GDR-rate}.
+Specifically, the term $(\varrho_n + r_n)^{\frac{1-\epsilon}{\beta-1}}$ would need to be replaced with $(\varrho_n + r_n)^{\frac{1}{\beta}}$.

-Even when objects that represent outcomes of interest are given, for example covariance matrices, there is still the issue of choosing a metric and ensuing geodesics, where interpretability of the resulting GATE will be a consideration.
-For a brief discussion of this and related issues, see \cite{mull:24}.
+Even when objects that represent outcomes of interest are given, for example SPD matrices, there is still the issue of choosing a metric and ensuing geodesics, where interpretability of the resulting geodesic average treatment effects will be a consideration.
+For a brief discussion of this and related issues see \citet{mull:24}.

-There are numerous scenarios where metric space-valued outcomes are of interest in causal inference, as we have demonstrated in our empirical examples.
-Our tools to construct estimators for treatment effects are inspired by their linear counterparts but are substantially different, and notions of Euclidean treatment effects need to be revisited to arrive at canonical generalizations for metric spaces.
-These investigations also shed new light on and lead to a reinterpretation of the conventional Euclidean case.
-Future exploration of technical aspects and real world applications for object data will enhance the applicability of causal inference methods across a range of complex data.
+There are numerous scenarios where metric space-valued outcomes are of interest in causal inference, as we have demonstrated in the data application section.
+The tools to construct estimators for treatment effects are inspired by their linear counterparts but are substantially different, and notions of Euclidean treatment effects need to be revisited to arrive at canonical generalizations for metric spaces.
+These investigations also shed new light on and lead to a reinterpretation of the classical Euclidean case.
+Future exploration of technical aspects and real-world applications for object data will enhance the applicability of causal inference across a range of complex data.